-I am sure that everyone reading this already knows what Charades is.
+I am sure that everyone reading this already knows the fun game of Charades.
 You wouldn’t have found us otherwise!
 But a game of charades for kids is a totally different beast.

-The mayhem and chaos goes to a new level!
+With young kids the mayhem and chaos of this game goes to a new level!

-Helping a group of children understand the basics of the game will take some explaining.
+Helping children understand the basics of charades will take some explaining.
 But follow our step by step explanations and it will be a breeze.

 We will walk through of all the fundamental gestures of the game, with examples and illustrations to help you explain this to your teams.